-Hugg Homes and Southampton City Council join forces for new 'container' home estate.
+hugg Homes and Southampton City Council join forces for new 'modular' home estate.
 They may look like something you would find on the back of a ship as it docks into the city’s port, but these are Southampton’s newest homes, and they’re ready to take in their first families in time for Christmas.

 Dubbed “bespoke modular housing”, the container-looking homes have been built with cost in mind, to allow the city’s lowest-earning residents affordable accommodation.
 The units are let at a 20% discount to market rates.

 As part of this pilot phase, 22 units have been installed on an unused development site in the east side of the city by developer hugg Homes.